 Bus stops may be marked where cycle lanes are in a kerbside position if buses are not frequent (fewer than about 10 buses per hour) and if buses stop only briefly.
 Where the buses are more frequent, alternatives such as taking the cycle facility off road or indenting the bus stop should be considered.

 A bus stop used for ‘layover’ must not be provided within a kerbside cycle lane.
-In legal terms, a cycle lane stops where the bus stop starts, and commences again beyond the bus stop, seeMOTSAM Part 2, Figure 2.11b.
+In legal terms, a cycle lane stops where the bus stop starts, and commences again beyond the bus stop, seeMOTSAM Part 2, Figure 2.11b [PDF, 2.3 MB].

 Buffered cycle lanes

 Buffered cycle lanes are conventional cycle lanes with a painted buffer space separating the cycle lane from the adjacent parking and / or general traffic lane.
-These differ from separated cycleways in that there is no physical element to the separation method.
-There is no national guidance for the design of buffered cycle lanes.
+These differ from separated cycleways in that there is no physical element to the separation method and people are still riding between parked cars and the traffic lane.
+The choice to use buffered cycle lanes therefore should consider the target audience, the context the route is travelling through, and the volume, speed and mix of vehicles using the road.

 Previous trials have provided some insight into the style of buffer markings that are more likely to be successful.
 A well-defined line is required at the side adjacent to vehicle parking, so that drivers do not consider the buffer as an extension of the parking zone.